TheSharePointFarm/thesharepointfarm.github.io/_posts/2019-04-28-disable-teams-creation-prompt-in-spo.md

 ```

 The first portion of the above script verifies that `DenyAndAddCustomizePages` is disabled on the site.
 This enables us to set a property bag value of `TeamifyHidden` to `true`.
 If you refresh the homepage after setting the value, the dialog box to create Teams should no longer appear.

+At the time of writing, there is no current method to disable this tenant-wide.
+It must be disabled on a Site Collection by Site Collection basis.